ColmKenna/ck-editable-array/docs/steps.md

 - Integrate internationalization hooks for error messages.
 - Optimize partial row re-renders (performance strategy).

+## 2025-11-15 - Feature F2: Multi-select & Checkbox Group Binding

+Goal: Add support for multi-select (`<select multiple>`) and checkbox-group bindings where multiple checkboxes map to an array field, while a lone checkbox maps to a boolean value.

+RED:
+- Added new tests in `tests/ck-editable-array/ck-editable-array.advanced-inputs.test.ts` validating multi-select and checkbox-group display, edit, and save behavior.

+GREEN:
+- Updated `src/components/ck-editable-array/ck-editable-array.ts` to:
+  - Introduce `resolveBindingRawValue()` to retrieve typed values (arrays/booleans/primitives) for correct binding to inputs.
+  - Treat `select[multiple]` as an array: bind selected options to arrays and commit as arrays for object rows (coerce to strings for primitive rows to preserve behaviour).
+  - Treat checkbox groups (`input[type="checkbox"]` sharing the same `data-bind`) as arrays of selected values and single checkboxes as booleans.
+- Updated `attachInputListeners()` to aggregate `selectedOptions` for `select[multiple]` and gather checked inputs for checkbox groups.

+REFACTOR:
+- Added helper logic for `bindDataToNode()` and `updateBoundNodes()` to properly set `checked` for checkbox inputs and selectedOptions for multi-selects.
+ - Introduced tests for multi-select and checkbox-group behavior and updated `examples/demo-advanced-inputs.html` with `tags` (multi-select) and `tagsCheckbox` (checkbox group).

+Files touched:
+- `src/components/ck-editable-array/ck-editable-array.ts` — array/boolean binding support, raw value resolver, commit changes.
+- `examples/demo-advanced-inputs.html` — add `select multiple` and a checkbox group with seeded data.
+- `tests/ck-editable-array/ck-editable-array.advanced-inputs.test.ts` — new tests for multi-select and checkbox group behavior.

+Results:
+- Ran the full test suite; all tests pass: 202/202.
+- Lint autofix applied; minor `any` warnings remain in tests as non-critical items.

+Next steps:
+- Consider formal schema support for array types (e.g., minItems, uniqueItems) and extend validation to handle arrays appropriately.
+- Address `@typescript-eslint/no-explicit-any` warnings in tests by typing data shapes more precisely where helpful.

 - Goal: verify that when data is set before connecting to the DOM, the rows are properly rendered when the element connects.
 - RED: added Test 3.1.2 in `tests/ck-editable-array/ck-editable-array.step3.lifecycle-styles.test.ts` asserting that when data is set to 2 items before connecting, exactly 2 rows are rendered on connect.